 Asheville residents who have ever walked in our city know the dangers of being a pedestrian in a growing region.
 Some of the most pedestrian-heavy areas in Asheville are also the most dangerous for people walking or bicycling.
 This phenomenon is not specific to Asheville; dozens of growing cities across the country are experiencing similar growing pains that are hazardous or even deadly to pedestrians.
 The need for more pedestrian-friendly city planning is evident here and in other cities with rising populations.

 A recent study by the Governors’ Highway Safety Association noted a dramatic rise in the number of pedestrian deaths from 2015 to 2016.
 Nearly 6,000 pedestrians were killed in 2016.
 Last year’s increase reflects a trend of rising numbers of pedestrian deaths overall; pedestrian fatalities also rose from 2014 to 2015.

 In this series, Asheville Car Accident Lawyer Lakota R. Denton examines Asheville’s most dangerous roads and intersections, as outlined by data from the NC DOT.
-Attorney Denton urges drivers in Asheville to Slow Down, to help us keep Asheville safe and walkable for our citizens, children and pets.
+Attorney Denton urges drivers in Asheville to Slow Down, to help reduce the number of pedestrian accidents, ands keep Asheville safe and walkable for our citizens, children and pets and .